uriel1998/orindi/README.md

 ## 6. TODO

+* SOME STILL BORK IT - LOOK ON MY TEST SERVER
+* WHY ARE SUBDIRS NOT SHOWING UP?

 * Customize pico's theme a little bit
 * Which plugins should be added in (recommendations, anyway):
     - GZIP